quicwg/base-drafts/draft-ietf-quic-tls.md

 selection of AEAD function is also updated to match the AEAD negotiated by TLS.

-For packets other than any unprotected handshake packets (see {{cleartext-hs}}), once a change of keys has been made, packets with higher packet numbers MUST use the new keying material.
+For packets other than any unprotected handshake packets (see {{cleartext-hs}}), once a change of keys has been made, packets with higher packet numbers MUST be sent with the new keying material.
 The KEY_PHASE bit on these packets is inverted each time new keys are installed to signal the use of the new keys to the recipient (see {{key-phases}} for details).